 If both of the legal parents consent to the child's change of name, and both can sign the deed poll, please tick both mother and father boxes on the application page.
 If they cannot both sign, then please tick only the box for the parent who can sign the Deed Poll.
 In this case, you must have a letter of consent from the other parent, as well as from any other person with Parental Responsibility.

-We have put together a flowchart (see below) to help you to assess whether the mother has sole parental responsibility, or joint parental responsibility with the father.
 Of course, other people or bodies may have parental responsibility, if for instance there is a Court Order, or an adoption, as set out above.
 However, in most circumstances it will be either one or both of the biological parents, who have parental responsibility.
-The flowchart below is very basic and has been set out as simply as possible.